 Example: Charlie gets a call at work saying that his young daughter has gotten very sick at school.
 Charlie jumps in his car to go pick her up.
 He accidentally drives above the speed limit and is pulled over.

-At that moment Charlie realizes he has forgotten his wallet, which contains his driver’s license, at work.
-He explains the situation to the officer and luckily has his driver’s license number memorized.
+At that moment Charlie realizes he has forgotten his wallet, which contains his California driver’s license, at work.
+He explains the situation to the police officer and luckily has his driver’s license number memorized.

 The officer verifies his information and issues him two tickets, one for speeding and one for Vehicle Code 12951(a) VC driving without his license in his possession.